-The main conclusions of the report were:
+Main conclusions of the report were:

 Life Cycle Analysis (LCA) comparisons should be undertaken at the application level rather than solely at the material level.

 The use and disposal phase must also be considered in order to answer the question "Which material is produced in the most environmentally friendly way?"